Taharqa: Early life

-Taharqa was the son of Piye, the Nubian king of Napata who had first conquered Egypt.
+Taharqa may have been the son of Piye, the Nubian king of Napata who had first conquered Egypt, though the relationships in this family are not completely clear (see Twenty-fifth Dynasty of Egypt family tree).
 Taharqa was also the cousin and successor of Shebitku.
 The successful campaigns of Piye and Shabaka paved the way for a prosperous reign by Taharqa.

 Ruling period

 Taharqa's reign can be dated from 690 BC to 664 BC.
 Evidence for the dates of his reign is derived from the Serapeum stele, catalog number 192.
 This stela records that an Apis bull born and installed (fourth month of Season of the Emergence, day 9) in year 26 of Taharqa died in Year 20 of Psamtik I (4th month of Shomu, day 20), having lived 21 years.
 This would give Taharqa a reign of 26 years and a fraction, in 690–664 BC.

 Irregular accession to power

-Taharqa explicitly states in Kawa Stela V, line 15, that he succeeded his predecessor (generally assumed to be Shebitku but now established to be Shabaka instead) after the latter's death with this statement: "I received the Crown in Memphis after the Falcon flew to heaven."
+Taharqa explicitly states in Kawa Stela V, line 15, that he succeeded his predecessor (previously assumed to be Shebitku but now established to be Shabaka instead) after the latter's death with this statement: "I received the Crown in Memphis after the Falcon flew to heaven."
 The reference to Shebitku was an attempt by Taharqa to legitimise his accession to power.
-However, Taharqa never mentions the identity of the royal falcon and completely omits any mention of Shabaka's intervening reign between Shebitku and Taharqa possibly because he ousted Shabaka from power.
+However, the text never mentions the identity of the royal falcon and completely omits any mention of Shabaka's intervening reign between Shebitku and Taharqa, possibly because Taharqa ousted Shabaka from power.

-In Kawa IV, line 7-13, Taharqa states:
+In Kawa IV, line 7–13, Taharqa states: